bitcoindevkit/bitcoindevkit.org/docs/foundation/about.md

 ## Operations
 Our operations team handles the day-to-day operations of the Foundation and reports to the board of directors.
 Our officers are all also active contributors to the development of the software.
 The five current officers are:
 - Steve Myers, President
-- Daniela Brozzoni, Vice-President
+- thunderbiscuit, Vice-President
 - Joe Wood, Treasurer
-- thunderbiscuit, Secretary
+- Matthew Ramsden, Secretary
 - Evan Lin, Grants Program Lead